toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/03-guides.md

     ]}
 }
 ```

+The order in which these installments are specified in the JSON array matter.
+They need to be ordered chronologically, where position 0 in the array is the most immediate, and position 3 would be the further out from now.
+In the above example, UPON_BOOKING is at position 0, and should always be the first specified, if this type of installment is needed.

 When the policy is an exception, a start date, end date and applicable days of week need to be defined as part of the exception.
 Up to 15 different date ranges can be specified with any given exception.
 For example, if a property wants to set a Policy where there is only an exception specifying that for a the month of August 2017, the full payment needs to be made at time of booking:
 ```json